perrochon/gb/ROADMAP.md

 ### Gating for Mission 2 (don't want to propagate bad code more)
 * Unit Test Mission 1
 * Import GBController.universe in all files.
 Use universe. only.
 Think this through about companion, though.
 * Review all unit tests, and add whats missing (GBLocation?
-GBxy)
+GBxy?
+Destroyed ships)
-* Review all TODO
+* Review all TODO and warnings
 * Refactor to use resources for strings
-* Upgrading thread management, maybe start using a handler
-* Unit tests for allShipsList (i.e. after destruction of ship)

 ### Not Gating
-* Destroy ships?
-Pods should be destroyed after the end of mission 1
 * Passing race around on commands, to make sure actions are access controlled :-)
+* Review orders vs. Scheduler.
+Should use scheduler for orders, too.
+* Upgrading thread management, maybe start using a handler
-* Remove TileView library and code
+* Remove TileView library and code?
-* Get Rid of Feature Module.
+* Get Rid of Feature Module?
 Having one feature module is kind of pointless, it seems
-* Refactor and apply Naming conventions for UI elements (btn_do etc.) and other things
+* Refactor and apply naming conventions for UI elements (btn_do etc.) and other things
 * Access and visibility in gblib
 * Use Application for global state in Android: https://developer.android.com/reference/android/app/Application
 * Debug buffer and Console Buffer.
 Message buffer per race.
 These may all be related.
 * Persistency!
+* Garbage Collect dead ships

 ## Test Efficiency
-* Mode that fires off doUniverse every 5 seconds (gating on sync on GBController?)
 * Move makestuff logic to GBController so it uses (and tests) its methods

 ## Features